Reviewing Cooper Tire & Rubber Company (CTB)'s and Advanced Drainage Systems Inc. (NYSE:WMS)'s results | New Business Observer

 |6.1%

-Cooper Tire & Rubber Company’s 0.56 beta indicates that its volatility is 44.00% less volatile than that of Standard & Poor’s 500.
-Advanced Drainage Systems Inc. has a 1.01 beta and it is 1.00% more volatile than Standard & Poor’s 500.
+A beta of 0.56 shows that Cooper Tire & Rubber Company is 44.00% less volatile than Standard & Poor’s 500.
+Advanced Drainage Systems Inc. on the other hand, has 1.01 beta which makes it 1.00% more volatile compared to Standard & Poor’s 500.

 Liquidity